-The Council may remove any memorials from private graves when the period of Exclusive Right of Burial or the period of the deed of grant for the Right to Erect a Memorial has expired and no application to extend the period has been made within 12 months of expiry (Local Authorities Cemetery Order 1977).
+The council may remove any memorials from private graves when the period of Exclusive Right of Burial or the period of the deed of grant for the Right to Erect a Memorial has expired and no application to extend the period has been made within 12 months of expiry (Local Authorities cemetery Order 1977).

-The Council as part of its memorial management scheme will routinely test the stability of memorials on a 5 yearly basis and work may be required on memorials which are deemed to be in a dangerous or dilapidated state.
+The council as part of its memorial management scheme will routinely test the stability of memorials on a 5 yearly basis and work may be required on memorials which are deemed to be in a dangerous or dilapidated state.

-The Council reserves the right, after reasonable notice to the person concerned and failure to take the necessary action, to remove or change any memorial, which infringes these Rules and Regulations or, in the opinion of the Environmental Services Manager, is in a state of disrepair.
+The council reserves the right, after reasonable notice to the person concerned and failure to take the necessary action, to remove or change any memorial, which infringes these Rules and Regulations or is in a state of disrepair.